Ranked in 1 Practice Areas

 Practice Areas

-Prior to joining Redgrave LLP, Gareth was a partner at Gibson, Dunn & Crutcher LLP focusing on eDiscovery, information law, complex business litigation, and governmental investigations.
-He was a founder and chair of the firm’s eDiscovery and Information Law Practice.
-Following law school, Gareth served as a law clerk to the Honorable Gordon Thompson, Jr. of the United States District Court for the Southern District of California.
+Prior to joining Redgrave, Gareth was a partner at Gibson, Dunn & Crutcher LLP for 20 years and a lawyer with the firm for 28 years.
+He was a founder and chair of the firm’s eDiscovery and Information Law Practice Group and the lead author and editor of the firm’s eDiscovery Year-End and Mid-Year Reports.
+Gareth also served as a law clerk to the Hon.
+Gordon Thompson, Jr. of the United States District Court for the Southern District of California.

 Professional Memberships